Financial-Times/o-ads/docs/docs/glossary.md

 The amount of space available for advertising on a website.
 Measured in ad impressions

 **LINE ITEM**
-Used by DFP to denote a creative
+Used by DFP to denote a particular creative.
+It includes various details about said creative, such as its name, status (in/active), type, start/end times, impressions, etc.

 **PROGRAMMATIC**
 Software used to automate buying and selling of media inventory through a bidding system.
 The FT uses a platform called [Rubicon](http://rubiconproject.com/) to enable this.